astronomer/docs/learn/airflow-advanced-cluster-policies.md

 tags: [cluster policies]
 ---

-Cluster policies are a set of functions that Airflow administrators can define to mutate or perform custom logic on a few important Airflow objects:
+Cluster policies are sets of rules that Airflow administrators can define to mutate or perform custom logic on a few important Airflow objects:

 - DAG
 - Task